TouK/nussknacker/docs/integration/KafkaIntegration.md

 ## Configuration for Streaming-Lite

-Currently, it's only possible to use one Kafka cluster for one model configuration.
-This configuration is used for all Kafka based sources and sinks.
+The Streaming-Lite uses Kafka as it's core part (e.g. delivery guarantees are based on Kafka transactions), so it's configured separately from other components.
+Therefore, it's only possible to use one Kafka cluster for one model configuration.
+This configuration is used for all
+Kafka based sources and sinks (you don't need to configure them separately).
 See [common config](#kafka-connection-configuration) for the details.
 ```
 modelConfig {
   kafka {